 With that said, with good oral hygiene, dental veneers could easily last 20+ years, at which point they will need to be replaced.

 To replace dental veneers, the dentist carefully drills off the old veneer around the natural tooth.
 Once completed, the process starts over.

-If you want to help your dental veneers to last for a long time, I recommend the following steps.
+To help your dental veneers to last many years or even decades, I recommend the following steps.

 1. Practice proper hygiene.

-Today’s porcelain veneers are mostly stain resistant.
-The problem is the adhesive used to keep your dental veneers attached are not stain resistant.
+Today’s porcelain veneers are mostly stain-resistant.
+The problem is the adhesive used to keep your dental veneers attached is not stain resistant.